Project

 r.results.matched_terms()

-#6 Updated by Luke Murphey about 8 years ago
+#6 Updated by Luke Murphey over 8 years ago

 Whoosh doesn't seem to store the number of matches in the matched terms.
 Perhaps a collector could do this: http://whoosh.readthedocs.org/en/latest/api/collectors.html

-#7 Updated by Luke Murphey about 8 years ago
+#7 Updated by Luke Murphey over 8 years ago

 frequency() and doc_frequency() are helpful: